Are You Ready to De-Clutter?

-But seriously, you really do need to take a moment to step back and admire your progress.
-The best way to motivate yourself to de-clutter again is to find a way to feel good about the de-cluttering you just did.
+But seriously, you really do need to take that moment to step back and admire your work.
+The best way to motivate yourself to de-clutter again is to find a way to feel good about the de-cluttering you just finished.
 No achievement is too small.
-(Are you listening to me?)
-No achievement is too small!!!
+(Are you listening?)
+No achievement is too small!

-At the end of your project, break out the Martinelli’s, play your favorite song and take some time to admire what you have accomplished.
+It looks so much better; you actually feel lighter.
+As you admire the counters, break out the Martinelli’s, play your favorite song and take some time to enjoy the progress you’ve made.
 You did it and you deserve to enjoy it.

 ***originally published 6/28/10